Davidson, North Carolina: History

 In 1891, the name of the town was changed from "Davidson College" to "Davidson", emblematic of the community's expanding roles for town and gown alike.
 Davidson's cotton mills spurred the growth of the town, and by 1910 the population of Davidson had reached 500 residents, climbing to 1,500 by the 1920s.
 Between 1900 and the Great Depression, the business district evolved from a commingling of stores and residences into contiguous rows of one- and two-story, brick commercial buildings.
 The heart of downtown – opposite the college – contained a full complement of small-town stores and services, including four general merchandise stores, a drug store, a laundry, tailor shop, two barber shops, a hardware store, a post office, a bank, and several restaurants.
 Physicians, building contractors, and milliners also had Main Street addresses.
 Behind Main Street along the railroad tracks stood the small 1897 Southern Railway Depot, a livery, flour mill, sawmill, cotton gins, a cottonseed oil company, a blacksmith shop, and a buggy manufacturer.

 The demise of cotton farming and decline of other agricultural pursuits in the region effectively ended the town's role as a farming service center.
 Meanwhile, improved highways and the advent of I-77 encouraged residents to frequent larger department stores in the cities, especially Charlotte, 22 mi to the south.
 In more recent years, the emergence of suburban shopping centers around Davidson accelerated the town's status to an all-purpose retail market.

-Today, the tremendous development around Charlotte has stimulated Davidson's growth to its current population of more than 15,000 people.
+Today, the development around Charlotte has stimulated Davidson's growth to its current population of more than 15,000 people.
 Local downtown businesses, now characterized by restaurants and specialty shops, cater to this new market.
 Prestigious, nationally known Davidson College has made the town an intellectual and cultural center, drawing into its orbit a sizable professional class.

 Beginning with the General Plan in 1993, continuing through the Land Plan of 1995 and the Planning Ordinance of 2001, the town has advocated for and implemented smart growth principles, including pedestrian orientation (resulting in a ban on drive-thru's), mixed-use development, affordable housing, open space preservation, and connectivity.
 An emphasis on design has been a consistent theme in each resulting regulatory document.
 Additionally, the town of Davidson received National Register Historic District status in 2009 for the historic core of the town, which includes downtown.